newridetech/crawler/README.md

 ### setup crawler engine

 To work, crawler needs `UrlListDuplexStream`, `DataBus` and `ExtractorSet`.
-Those are basic and necessary object for the mechanism to work and each one of them plays its own role in the crawling process.
+Those are basic and necessary objects for the mechanism to work and each one of them plays its own role in the crawling process.

 #### why not just one Crawler object?